affodilajF/MTQQ/README.md

 # -----------------------------------------------------------
 # 1) Introduction
-- MTQQ is message protocol to communicate between machine to machine also cloud to cloud.
+- MQTT is message protocol to communicate between machine to machine also cloud to cloud.
 - Smart sensor, IoT etc will send an data through network within limited resources and bandwidth.
 - IoT use MQTT to tranmize the data bc of easy to apply and efficient.